mei-friend/mei-friend.github.io/pages/index.md

 </a>

 **Welcome to the mei-friend Documentation pages.**
-Here you will find documentation and help for the mei-friend "last-mile" music encoding editor. mei-friend is intended to alleviate the common task of cleaning up encodings in the [Music Encoding Initiative](https://music-encoding.org/){:target="_blank"}'s (MEI) XML format.
+Here you will find documentation and help for the mei-friend "last-mile" music encoding editor.
+Please take note of the [conventions and caveats]({{ site.baseurl }}/docs) that apply to this documentation.

+mei-friend is intended to alleviate the common task of cleaning up encodings in the [Music Encoding Initiative](https://music-encoding.org/){:target="_blank"}'s (MEI) XML format.
 These may be generated via optical music recognition, or via conversion from other formats. mei-friend is a full-featured, cross-browser compatible Web application, with optimised performance and an extended set of features.
 The application is available online at [https://mei-friend.mdw.ac.at](https://mei-friend.mdw.ac.at){:target="_blank"}.